 - In Chapter 23, the golems are sent out to gather followers among the subjects who deserted the kingdom when the army raised taxes to an unsustainable level.
 They go on a terrifying rampage of goodwill, healing the farmers of their minor ailments and skin blemishes and causing chaos as they recite the gospel of the God of Beauty.
 The "Cute" type golem even cures a man of his constipation with a healing beam.Cute Type Golem: A small scar can turn into a terrible disease.
 A pure heart will give birth to a healthy body!

-- A Hero to His Hometown: Tornian is aware that his policies have hurt and killed enemies of his previous masters, and does not care if others consider him a villain for his actions.
-In Chapter 36, he's surprised to hear that one of Chitra's other summons, the 1-Star Soldier Hero Sergeant Neil Gagne, knows him from a "past life" as a Prime Minister for a former master and still considers him a hero.Tornian: Do you know of me?Neil: Ah, I was born in the Achel Empire.
+- A Hero to His Hometown: Tornian is explicitly aware that his policies have hurt and killed the enemies of his previous masters, and does not care if others consider him a villain for his actions.
+In Chapter 36, he's surprised to hear that one of Chitra's other summons, the "1-Star Soldier Hero" Sergeant Neil Gagne, recognizes Tornian from a "past life" as a Prime Minister for a former master and still considers him a hero.Tornian: Do you know of me?Neil: Ah, I was born in the Achel Empire.
 I've heard many things about the Prime Minister since I was younger.Tornian: So, what do you think?
-Am I as wicked as the rumors say?Neil: I don'y know how the histories have described you, but you're considered a hero in our village.Tornian: What do you mean?Neil: Our local lord was one of the nobles among the others that were executed during the war.
+Am I as wicked as the rumors say?Neil: I don't know how the histories have described you, but you're considered a hero in our village.Tornian: What do you mean?Neil: Our local lord was one of the nobles among the others that were executed during the war.
 I remember my grandmother feeling great gratitude for it.

 - I Control My Minions Through...:

 - Authority: Chitra is the chosen apostle of the God of Beauty, and the body she inhabits is that of a priest-princess whose family has served the God for generations.
 When she first asserts her authority, she argues that her divine birthright makes her fit to rule.